 Don’t forget to break away for a bit

-As you begin to visit colleges, I can’t stress enough the importance of breaking away from the admissions office and the campus tour.
+If you are able to visit colleges in person, I can’t stress enough the importance of breaking away from the admissions office and the campus tour.
 The tour and information session are a thorough introduction to the university, but to get a better sense of the student experience (and of course not every student’s experience is typical), step outside.
 Find a student in the cafeteria or in line at the coffee shop, or arrange to meet with a student who graduated from your high school who’s currently at your target college.
 Talk to them and gain greater insight.

 Your high school path suddenly takes a detour.
 Your grades, which had been steady and consistent, take a nosedive.
 Perhaps it’s due to illness, personal or family issues, or a learning disability that eventually made itself clear.
 As you move forward into the summer before your senior year, it is time to consider whether or not this impacts the colleges you plan on applying to.